Cale-Torino/MDVR/5. Test dll functions/README.md

 First test run as an MFC (application runs).

-* run useing VS2015 MFC application is successfull.
+* run using VS2015 MFC application is successfull.
 * CMSV6 is still used since there is no need for a custom app at this time.
 * App development put on hold.